MiriamPapp/photo-forum/docs/awssetup.md

 [IAM best practices document](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the AWS documentation.

-# Create your administrative IAM user
+# IAM: create your administrative IAM user

 In the AWS management console (the thing you see after logging in) select "Services" at the upper left corner and choose the IAM service.
 You can use the search field at the top of the services overview.